multi-os-engine/multi-os-engine.github.io/_posts/2016-12-05-plans-for-moe-1.3.md

 Our solution is basically to get out of the way of these frameworks, and only require minimal changes to the Xcode project.

-Starting with MOE 1.3 you can add your native libraries to your MOE project the same way you would do in an Objective-C / Swift only iOS project, e.g. call ``pod install`` and ``pod update`` the same way you would do it on any other CocoaPods enabled project.
+Starting with MOE 1.3 you can add your native libraries to your MOE project the same way you would do in an Objective-C / Swift only iOS project, e.g. call ``pod install`` and ``pod update`` the same way you would do it with any other CocoaPods enabled project.

 ## Redesigned native library binding handling